 - renovated open-concept lobby which will include a new reception area and social spaces

 - new centrally located and visible concession

 - relocate administration offices closer to program/functional areas

 - additional storage space available for facility users

-Improvements and upgrades to the ice facilities are not included in Phase 1 however the SRD will continue to advocate and pursue future funding opportunities as they arise.
+Improvements and upgrades to the ice facilities were not included in the second grant application however the SRD will continue to advocate and pursue future funding opportunities as they arise.